Neuhausen –

 Description:

-Neuhausen is one of Munich's most livable districts, with its heart certainly beating right at Rotkreuzplatz.
-Perhaps the diverse pub and restaurant scene springs to mind first, but there's much more to experience here!
-A stroll through the picturesque side streets reveals a few surprises: listed cooperative buildings, a romantic, miniature cemetery atmosphere, magnificent Art Nouveau facades, and an absolute highlight of contemporary church architecture all add a variety of urban design accents.
-Read more
+Neuhausen is one of Munich's most livable districts, its heart undoubtedly beating right at Rotkreuzplatz.
+Perhaps the diverse pub and restaurant scene is the first thing that comes to mind, but there's so much more to experience here!

-From the village pond to the "Stachus of Neuhausen"—what a rise for today's Rotkreuzplatz!
-Until its wartime destruction, it was brimming with magnificent architecture.
-It wasn't the nurses' high-rise of the Red Cross Hospital, but the impressive tower of the Winthir Pharmacy that dominated the skyline of this district.
-Nevertheless, together we will manage to transport ourselves back to the "good old days" around 1900, when people would meet at the "Jagdschlössl" (hunting lodge) for traditional card games, singing, or shorthand typing.
-Even today, the inn remains extremely popular, despite its post-war makeshift appearance, seemingly out of date.
+From village pond to the "Stachus of Neuhausen"—what a rise for today's Rotkreuzplatz!
+Until its wartime destruction, it boasted magnificent architecture.
+Not the nurses' tower of the Red Cross Hospital, but the impressive tower of the Winthir Pharmacy defined the skyline of this district.
+Nevertheless, we will manage together to transport ourselves back to the "good old days" around 1900, when people met at the "Jagdschlössl" (hunting lodge) for a lively game of cards, singing, or shorthand.
+Even today, the restaurant remains extremely popular, although, as a post-war temporary structure, it seems like a relic from another era.

 On our walk through the courtyards of the old cooperative buildings, we imagine how the first industrial workers lived here.
 Today, this idyllic community is under threat, and this will also be a topic of our tour.
 After all, the diverse cooperative housing complexes shape the landscape in the south of the district and contribute to maintaining the diverse and charming population that is so characteristic of Neuhausen.